This month I have four short videos of writers reading their own work for you to enjoy.

 As part of this year’s festival, I organised a night of poetry and prose performances and it happened to feature some writers who had subscribed to the weekly freewriting prompts I used to send out.

 Three of the performers read work that had been sparked originally by one of my freewriting prompts and although of course the work is theirs and theirs alone, it was such an honour to be credited with inspiring them to write it.

 I hope their pieces will show how freewriting from a prompt can form the basis of finished work, after judicious editing.
-Perhaps they will inspire you to sign up and have a go too.

 First up is a lovely, sinuous piece of writing about jazz by Nigel Stone.